aaronbloomfield/ics/hws/hw-policy.md

 For this assignment, you are to write a essay on the following topic:

-> What would suggest to do to improve US cybersecurity policy?
+> What would you suggest to do to improve US cybersecurity policy?

 You may make any assumptions that are viable.
 Examples include actions that are taken by the president, a member of congress, etc.